abitravers1989/CV/README.md

 - I was the only English speaker and non-developer while leading the growth at a Vietnamese startup.

+- Wrote ad copy in both of the tech startups I worked at.
+Created the blog for Inspitrip where as well as writting my own post (one of which increased our website traffc from 10 per month to 10,000 in 2 days) I edited and quality-controlled all the other writters.

 ## Additional Skills & Qualifications ##